Shows & Stockists

 Open times: Friday 2-8pm | Saturday 11am-6pm | Sunday 12-5pm

 Studio E6, Cockpit Arts, Cockpit Yard, Northington Street, London WC1N 2NP

-See behind-the-scenes in Susan Horth's studio and discover her extraordinary new beaded designs at this festive Open Studios event.
+See behind-the-scenes in Susan Horth's studio and discover her extraordinary new beaded designs at this mid-summer celebration.
 Considered to be one of London's 'hidden gems' there are over 100 master craftspeople based at the Cockpit Arts studios in Holborn.
 There is a huge variety of work to see - including inspiring art and beautiful bespoke gifts.

 London, W1B 5AH

 A collection of intricate beaded sculptures and wearable jewels is available from Liberty, The Iconic flagship store - famed for selling luxury and artisan work.

 Susan Horth's collection for this luxury goods department store based in Midtown Manhattan includes exquisite beaded Meerkat and Owl sculptures.